davidbeard741/arcticfrenz-data/README.md

 <br>

 **YAML Configuration and Workflow:**
-- **Workflow File**: The workflow is defined in the `run.yml` file, located under `.github/workflows`.
-This YAML file orchestrates the entire build and execution process for the project.
+- **Workflow File**: The workflow is defined in the `runner.yml` file, located under `.github/workflows`.
+This YAML file orchestrates the entire build, execution, and update process for the project.
 - **Trigger Events**: The workflow is triggered on three occasions:
-  1. Every time there's a push to the `.github/workflows/run.yml` file.
+  1. Every time there's a push to the `.github/workflows/runner.yml` file.
   2. Manually, through the `workflow_dispatch` event.
   3. Automatically, on a schedule specified as `0 */4 * * *`, meaning the workflow runs every 4 hours.